d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 tab.interact_select('mxnet', 'pytorch', 'tensorflow')
 ```

-#  Sequence to Sequence Learning
+#  Applying Encoder-Decoder Seq2Seq Models to Machine Translation
 :label:`sec_seq2seq`

-As we have seen in :numref:`sec_machine_translation`,
-in machine translation
+In so-called seq2seq problems like machine translation
-both the input and output are a variable-length sequence.
-To address this type of problem,
+(as discussed in :numref:`sec_machine_translation`),
+where inputs and outputs both consist
+of variable-length unaligned sequences,
-we have designed a general encoder-decoder architecture
+we generally rely on encoder-decoder architectures
-in :numref:`sec_encoder-decoder`.
+(:numref:`sec_encoder-decoder`).
 In this section,
-we will
+we will demonstrate the application
-use two RNNs to design
+of an encoder-decoder architecture,
-the encoder and the decoder of
+where both the encoder and decoder
-this architecture
-and apply it to *sequence to sequence* learning
+are implemented as RNNs
-for machine translation
+to the task of machine translation
 :cite:`Sutskever.Vinyals.Le.2014,Cho.Van-Merrienboer.Gulcehre.ea.2014`.

-Following the design principle
-of the encoder-decoder architecture,
-the RNN encoder can
-take a variable-length sequence as input and transforms it into a fixed-shape hidden state.
+Here, the encoder RNN will take a variable-length sequence as input
+and transform it into a fixed-shape hidden state.
-In other words,
+Later, in :numref:`chap_attention-and-transformers`,
+we will introduce attention mechanisms,
+which allow us to access encoded inputs
-information of the input (source) sequence
+without having to compress the entire input
-is *encoded* in the hidden state of the RNN encoder.
+into a single fixed-length represntation.

-To generate the output sequence token by token,
+Then to generate the output sequence,
-a separate RNN decoder
+one token at a time,
+the decoder model,
+consisting of separate RNN,
-can predict the next token based on
+will predict each successive target token
-what tokens have been seen (such as in language modeling) or generated,
-together with the encoded information of the input sequence.
+given both the input sequence
+and the preceding tokens in the output.
+During training, the decoder will typically
+be conditioned upon the preceding tokens
+in the official "ground-truth" label.
+However, at test time, we will want to condition
+each output of the decoder on the tokens already predicted.
+Note that if we ignore the encoder,
+the decoder in a seq2seq architecture
+behaves just like a normal language model.
 :numref:`fig_seq2seq` illustrates
 how to use two RNNs
 for sequence to sequence learning